space-wizards/space-station-14/.github/PULL_REQUEST_TEMPLATE.md

 Changelog must have a :cl: symbol, so the bot recognizes the changes and adds them to the game's changelog. -->
 <!--
 :cl:
-- add: Added fun!
+- add: Crowbars now randomly spawn in maintenance lockers.
-- remove: Removed fun!
+- remove: Crowbars no longer spawn in maintenance crates.
-- tweak: Changed fun!
+- tweak: Crowbar spawn rates have been increased for tool lockers.
-- fix: Fixed fun!
+- fix: Crowbars no longer accidentally spawn in microwaves.
 -->